ahmedosm/saga-axon-server-spring-boot/README.md

 # Fund transfer colution
 1. **External fund transfer**:
-   -save transaction as initial
+   1. **save transaction as initial
-   -triger mony hould event that mean tranfer money internal from source account to our Gl account -once the hold Gl amount acknoloment recived
+   2. **triger mony hould event that mean tranfer money internal from source account to our Gl account
+   3. **once the hold Gl amount acknoloment recived
-   -proscess  moeny to swift if it success then send Gl clearnace process which will withdrow amount from GL to swift settlement account
+   4. **proscess  moeny to swift if it success then send Gl clearnace process which will withdrow amount from GL to swift settlement account
-   -if swift message not successeded then initit refund process which will move money from GL account to souce account
+   5. **if swift message not successeded then initit refund process which will move money from GL account to souce account
 3. **Internal fund transfer**: